Code-Institute-Submissions/abdullahalsehaim-Portfolio1/README.md

 ### Surface

 To show off the beauty of Trim I decided to make us of several hero images, they are displayed below.
 I needed to use overlay boxes to contrast the text from the background.

-	With regards to fonts used I researched fonts that best compliment nature, from the suggestions online I selected JoseFin Sans and Playfair Display SC
+With regards to fonts used I researched fonts that best compliment nature, from the suggestions online I selected JoseFin Sans and Playfair Display SC.
+For the sections that did not contain hero images as the background.
+I used light blue and earthy green colors to be consistent with the nature theme.

 ### Technologies